christeenae/Amazon-AutomationProject/README.md

 # Amazon-AutomationProject
-Automate Search Mobile phones functionality on Online shopping Website
+Automate Search Mobile phones functionality on Online shopping Website using Selenium

 Get mobiles smart phones from Amazon online store, which has: